-The East Wenatchee Events Board (EWEB) is a committee that is comprised of five to twelve volunteers, who have a vested interest in East Wenatchee Events and Tourism.
+The East Wenatchee Events Board (EWEB) is a committee that is comprised of five to twelve volunteers, who have a vested interest in East Wenatchee events and tourism.
 They are active in bringing in events and helping to run the events that the City currently offers.
-They also review the Hotel/Motel Tax Application and make recommendations to City Council.
+They also review the Hotel/Motel Tax Applications and make recommendations to City Council.
 These committee members are appointed by the City Council and must include the following, at a minimum:

-- 1 Elected Official (City Council Member) who serves as the chair person.
+- 1 Elected Official (City Council Member) who serves as the chair.